dprakash2101/SDK_Automation_Github/README.md

 ### 2. Install OpenAPI Generator

 This step installs the OpenAPI Generator command-line interface (CLI) to generate the SDK based on the OpenAPI specification.
+You do not need to install Node.Js as it is already installed in the machine provided by GitHub.

 ```yaml
 - name: Install OpenAPI Generator